As a faculty or staff member, you’ll have access to a world of IT support and resources, including software. Simply follow the steps below.

 Visit owa.mit.edu to begin using web-based email and setting up your preferences.

-If you'd prefer to use a desktop email program, there are several options.
+If you'd prefer to use a desktop email program, IS&T recommends Outlook.

 On or after your start date